What is Gender-Based Violence?

 Coercive control

-Coercive control is when someone uses controlling behaviour to intimidate or threaten a partner or ex-partner.
 Coercive control can take place in any relationship, including within young people’s relationships.
-It is a pattern of controlling behaviours such as assault, threats, intimidation or humiliation that create an unequal power dynamic in a relationship and leaves one person frightened.
-The frightened partner will find it difficult to leave due to the other person having a lot of control over them.
+It is a pattern of controlling behaviours such as assault, threats, intimidation or humiliation that create an unequal power dynamic in a relationship.
+It is likely to cause fear and intimidation and make the person subjected to control afraid or unable to end the relationship.
 It is a criminal offence and a form of abuse.
+Signs of coercive control can be difficult to identify.
+They may include isolating someone from friends, controlling how they spend their time and attempts to humiliate them.

 Honour Based Abuse